Knaak53/esx_knatusrobberybank/README.md

 ## Installation

-use git clone or donwload it to your esx folder.
+use git clone or download it to your esx folder.

 write this in your server.cfg